josshings/aboutme/index.md

 My name is Josshings, I'm a cybersecurity enthusiast and aspiring penetration tester.

-I primarily promote in Python, when I make some cool scripts I'll be sure to upload theme here!
+I primarily code in Python, when I make some cool scripts I'll be sure to upload theme here!

 ### Contact Info